sanathdevalapurkar/sanathdevalapurkar.github.io/index.md

 "https://richardbarron.net/cameras/2021/07/25/spherochromatism/">here</a> for a
 vivid example in photography.)
 Some, but not all, of this work appears in the documents below; but some of the parts that have already appeared in the documents below have also been edited and refined.
+(Fixed small errors in Jan 2026)

 * <a href = "/files/j-thh-Z.pdf">$$\mathrm{THH}(\mathbf{Z})$$ and the image of J (2025),</a> joint with <a href = "https://www.mit.edu/~arpon/">Arpon